Submissions for The Europas Tech Startups Awards are now open – TechCrunch

 Submissions for The Europas Awards 2020 have now opened.
 We’re back for our 11th year of recognizing the hottest tech startups across the European tech scene, as supported by TechCrunch.

-We’re actively scouting the top startups in each category, but you can nominate a startup, accelerator, or venture fund that you think deserves to be recognized for their achievements in the last 12 months (1 January 2019 – 1 January 2020).
+We’re actively scouting the top startups in each category, but you can nominate a startup, accelerator or venture fund that you think deserves to be recognized for their achievements in the last 12 months (1 January 2019 – 1 January 2020).

 To be eligible to apply for the startup portion of the awards, you must be a late-stage seed or Series A startup.
 If you are bootstrapped, you must be generating sustainable revenues of at least £500,000 a year.
 For unicorns minted in the last year (1 January 2019 – 1 January 2020), you can apply to Unicorn of the Year.

 This year, there are 22 categories, refreshed to ensure we recognize those startups working in tech’s most compelling fields.
-This year, AgTech and FoodTech have their own categories.
+This year, ag tech and food tech have their own categories.
 We have included three tech-specific awards: Hottest AI Startup, Hottest Blockchain Project and Hottest Quantum Computing startup.

 As we roll into our 11th year of The Europas, and into a new decade, we’re very conscious that collectively, we have only 10 years left to reach the UN’s ambitious Sustainable Development Goals.
 We want to recognize those startups striving to create a more sustainable, equitable future.
-To that end, three new categories have been added including Hottest GreenTech Startup, Hottest Social Innovation and Hottest Sustainability Tech.
-Sustainability Tech includes any startup working in an industry that they’ve built a sustainable product or service for.
+To that end, three new categories have been added, including Hottest GreenTech Startup, Hottest Social Innovation and Hottest Sustainability Tech.
+Sustainability Tech includes any startup working in an industry for which they’ve built a sustainable product or service.

 The application is here.
-Early bird tickets are here.
+Early-bird tickets are here.

 The timeline for The Europas are: